infor-design/enterprise-wc/src/components/ids-splitter/README.md

 # Ids Splitter Component

-The Ids Splitter is composed of resizable "panes" which divide content laid out either horizontally or vertically along an axis where a user can resize the panes (represented as `<ids-splitter-pane>` components).
+The Ids Splitter is used to divides the user interface of a screen.
+It is composed of resizable "panes" which divide content laid out either horizontally or vertically along an axis where a user can resize the panes, these are represented as `<ids-splitter-pane>` components.

 ![Different variations of IdsSplitterLayout](./doc/ids-splitter-markup-legend.png)

+The pane can move to the left or the right of the screen.
+This allows the user to have control of the customized layout.
+Elements inside and outside the pane will be resized to fit.

 ## Use Cases

-A splitter can be used for a section table of contents, a set of widgets that may be resizable, and other cases where the point that content is split along can be resized.
+- Divides the user interface of a screen.

-## Examples
+## Terminology

+- **Splitter**: The splitter container element
+- **Splitter Pane**: One zone/section inside the splitter
+- **Draggable/Drag Hander**: The generate element to drag

+## Features (With Code Examples)

-*Default behavior; Axis will act as "x"/Horizontal with none set*
+Axis will act as "x"/Horizontal with none set (default behavior).

 ```html
 <ids-splitter>